juanbkm/donor2019/content/strategy-2030/governance-and-capacity-building.md

 title: "Governance and Capacity Building"
 date: 2020-05-01T01:01:02+08:00
 weight: 6
-lead: "Public management reforms and financial sustainability, service delivery, capacity and standards"
+lead: "Asia’s public sector institutions have a long way to go reach maximum efficiency.
+With about 127 cofinanced projects pursuing good governance in some form, ADB’s financing partnerships continue to help strengthen the capacity of public institutions to undertake policy reforms and promote private sector development."
 main_image: images/strategy-2030/governance.jpg
 main_image_thumb: images/strategy-2030/governance-th.jpg
 icon: images/strategy-2030/icn-governance.svg
-op_intro: "ADB's Strategy 2030 sets its course for strengthing governance and institutional capacity by pursuing the following:"
+op_intro: "ADB's Strategy 2030 sets its course for strengthening governance and institutional capacity by pursuing the following:"
 op:
   - item: Governance and institutional capacity for service delivery
   - item: Public sector management and financial stability